 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional.

-The anti-doping rule violation involves a Specified Substance or a Specified Method and DFSNZ can establish that the anti-doping rule violation was intentional.
+The anti-doping rule violation involves a Specified Substance or a Specified Method and the Commission can establish that the anti-doping rule violation was intentional.

 If Rule 10.2.1 does not apply, subject to Rule 10.2.4.1 , the period of Ineligibility shall be two years.